Put your fresh, Farmer’s Market finds to good use in Crispy Kale, Bacon and Basil Farmer’s Market Hash. Fresh, filling, and gluten-free!

 Happy Monday, all!
 How was your weekend?
-Ben was out of town but despite the fact that I was flying solo I got so much done around the house.
+Ben was out of town but despite the fact I was flying solo I got so much done around the house.
 I’m still slightly giddy about it.
 I got more accomplished in the three hours after Lincoln went to sleep on Friday night, and during a three hour trip to Camp Grammy and Papa’s on Saturday afternoon, than I have in over a year between being pregnant and having a baby!

 Rooms scrubbed, cupboards organized, pictures hung, donations bagged, outgrown baby toys broken down and stored… Ok, broken down and laying in a pile in the basement to deal with at a later date.
 All that hard work left me feeling like I’d been run over by a truck by Saturday evening.
 Nothing a Sweet Tea Vodka Lemonade Mojito couldn’t fix!
-I made a refreshing and relaxing round for my parents and me while cheering on California Chrome during the Belmont Stakes.
+I made a refreshing and relaxing round for my parents and myself while cheering on California Chrome during the Belmont Stakes.
 What a bummer loss!!!

 Earlier that morning my Mom, Lincoln and I took a quick spin around the Farmer’s Market to stock up on fresh veggies for the week.
 I got a pile of kale and radishes from one of my favorite vendors then plucked some fresh herbs from my garden to make Crispy Kale, Bacon and Basil Farmer’s Market Hash for lunch later that day!